 The private Sapi Reserve, a previous hunting area, was established in 2016 by Great Plains Conservation as a beautiful private photographic reserve safe for wildlife.
 It borders the Mana Pools National Park to the west and forms part of our mission to convert vast tracts of Africa into pure conservation land.
 It is now recognised as one of the finest wildlife destinations in Africa today.
 We access this fantastic wildlife sanctuary and the Mana Pools National Park if we want to offer a combined range of over 337,000 hectares of prime, protected wilderness for our guests.
 It is a part of the UNESCO World Heritage Site and a core area of the middle-Zambezi biosphere reserve.

 Enjoy the privacy of a safari, so rare today, in a wildlife-rich sanctuary along the Zambezi River with us.
 Here you don’t have to worry about anything else except how best to soak up every moment.
-Your safari with us includes everything, day and night wildlife-viewing drives, boating, canoeing or guided walks and tracking, drinks.
+Your safari with us includes everything, day and night wildlife-viewing drives, boating, canoeing or guided walks and tracking, and drinks.
 And, of course, our Relais & Châteaux level cuisine and service.

 Tembo Plains Gallery